eltonpan/zeosyn_dataset/README.md

   jupyter notebook <notebook_name>.ipynb
 ```

 make sure the `zeosyn` is the environment under dropdown menu `Kernel` > `Change kernel`

+## Getting started
+A demo of loading and accessing key components of the ZeoSyn data can be found in `demo.ipynb`

+## Reproducibility
 All visualizations, model training and SHAP analysis in the paper can be reproduced by running the code in the following:

 * `visualization.ipynb`: For visualizations of the ZeoSyn dataset